1909 Utah Agricultural Aggies football team

 The 1909 Utah Agricultural Aggies football team was an American football team that represented Utah Agricultural College (later renamed Utah State University) during the 1909 college football season.
 In their first season under head coach Clayton Teetzel, the Aggies compiled a 2–2–1 record and were outscored by a total of 55 to 34.

 Clayton Teetzel was hired as a coach at Utah Agricultural in May 1908.
 He coached the school's teams in basketball, baseball, track, wrestling, swimming and boxing.
-He took over as football coach in 1909 after Mysterious Walker left the position.
+He took over as football coach in 1909 after Fred M. Walker left the position.

 The players on the 1909 team included Holden (end), William Jones (end), John Paddock (end/fullback), Elmer or Edgar Brossard (tackle), August Nelson (tackle), David Robinson (guard), Vern Martineau (guard/tackle), Mack McCombs (center), Archie Egbert (quarterback/end), Vince Cardon (quarterback), Heber Hancock (halfback), Peterson (halfback/tackle), Frederick Froerer (halfback), Crookston (halfback), and William Batt (fullback/halfback/guard).